justbobonx/counto/README.md

-# Counto
+# counto
-Counto - abacus style score counter canvas app
+counto - abacus style score counter canvas app

 Fullscreen canvas.
 Add players with +, tap a name to drop a bead (counter), tap the top terminal to remove one.
 Beads are off-white, every 5th red, every 10th black.
 Wide thin beads.
 Layout scales with more players and higher counts.